carbon-language/carbon-lang/llvm/docs/MakefileGuide.rst

 says that we are to build a tool name ``mytool`` and that it requires three
 libraries: ``mylib``, ``LLVMSupport.a`` and ``LLVMSystem.a``.

-Note that two different variables are use to indicate which libraries are
+Note that two different variables are used to indicate which libraries are
 linked: ``USEDLIBS`` and ``LLVMLIBS``.
 This distinction is necessary to support projects. ``LLVMLIBS`` refers to the LLVM libraries found in the LLVM object directory. ``USEDLIBS`` refers to the libraries built by your project.
 In the